robinrodricks/FluentFTP/README.md

 The exception that propagates back to your code should be the root of the problem and any exception caught while disposing would be a side affect however while testing your project pay close attention to what's being logged via FtpTrace.
 See the Debugging example for more information about using `TraceListener` objects with FluentFTP.

-## File Listings

-1. When you call `GetListing()`, FluentFTP first attempts to use **machine listings** (MLSD command) if they are supported by the server.
-These are most accurate and you can expect correct file size and modification date (UTC).
-You may also force this mode using `client.ListingParser = FtpParser.Machine`.
-You should also include the `FtpListOption.Modify` flag for the most accurate modification dates (down to the second).

-2. If machine listings are not supported we fallback to the appropriate **OS-specific parser** (LIST command), listed below:

-   - **Unix** parser : Works for Pure-FTPd, ProFTPD, vsftpd, etc. If you encounter errors you can always try the alternate Unix parser using `client.ListingParser = FtpParser.UnixAlt`.

-   - **Windows** parser : Works for IIS, DOS, FileZilla Server, etc.

-   - **VMS** parser : Works for Vax, VMS, OpenVMS, etc.

-   - **NonStop** parser : Works for Tandem, HP NonStop Guardian, etc.

-   - **IBM** parser : Works for IBM OS/400, etc.

-3. And if none of these satisfy you, you can fallback to **name listings** (NLST command), which are MUCH slower than either LIST or MLSD.
-This is because NLST only sends a list of filenames, without any properties.
-The server has to be queried for the file size, modification date, and type (file/folder) on a file-by-file basis.
-Name listings can be forced using the `FtpListOption.ForceList` flag.

 ## Client Certificates

 When you are using Client Certificates, be sure that: